WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md

 ![Screenshot of the inspector panel focused on the settings for a paragraph block](https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/assets/inspector.png)

-The inspector is used to display less-often-used settings or settings that require more screen space.
-The inspector should be used for **block-level settings only**.
+The Settings Sidebar is used to display less-often-used settings or settings that require more screen space.
+The Settings Sidebar should be used for **block-level settings only**.

-If you have settings that affects only selected content inside a block (example: the "bold" setting for selected text inside a paragraph): **do not place it inside the inspector**.
-The inspector is displayed even when editing a block in HTML mode, so it should only contain block-level settings.
+If you have settings that affects only selected content inside a block (example: the "bold" setting for selected text inside a paragraph): **do not place it inside the Settings Sidebar**.
+The Settings Sidebar is displayed even when editing a block in HTML mode, so it should only contain block-level settings.

-The inspector region is shown in place of the post settings sidebar when a block is selected.
+The Block Tab is shown in place of the Document Tab when a block is selected.

-Similar to rendering a toolbar, if you include an `InspectorControls` element in the return value of your block type's `edit` function, those controls will be shown in the inspector region.
+Similar to rendering a toolbar, if you include an `InspectorControls` element in the return value of your block type's `edit` function, those controls will be shown in the Settings Sidebar region.